 Likewise, Peace caught the eye of the House members on the Committee on Naval Affairs.
-Following the painting’s star turn at the fair, it moved to the House of Representatives, where it has remained for more than a century.
-Although subsequent decades saw a decline in fascination with the White Squadron, Peace continues to charm viewers with its beauty, and intrigue them as a reminder of this turning point in America’s naval power.
+Following the painting’s star turn at the fair, it moved to the House of Representatives.
+Although subsequent decades saw a decline in fascination with the White Squadron, Peace continued to charm viewers with its beauty, and intrigue them as a reminder of this turning point in America’s naval power.

 Sources: Daniel H. Wicks, “The First Cruise of the Squadron of Evolution,” Military Affairs, Vol. 44 No. 2 (April 1980): 64-69; Michael Killian, “Art lessons at the 1893 World’s Fair, the pictures told a story,” Chicago Tribune (16 May 1993): 18; Washington Post; Chicago Tribune; New York Times.Follow @USHouseHistory